alexandrainst/danlp/docs/models/sentiment_analysis.md

 ## Zero-shot Cross-lingual transfer example

-An example of utilizing an dataset in another language to be able to make predicts on Danish without seeing Danish training data is shown in this
+An example of utilizing a dataset in another language to be able to make predictions on Danish without seeing Danish training data is shown in this
 [notebok](<https://github.com/alexandrainst/danlp/blob/sentiment-start/examples/Zero_shot_sentiment_analysi_example.ipynb>).
 It is trained on English movie reviews from IMDB, and it uses multilingual embeddings from [Artetxe et al. 2019](https://arxiv.org/pdf/1812.10464.pdf) called [LASER](<https://github.com/facebookresearch/LASER>)(Language-Agnostic SEntence Representations).